ScheuermannF/EnvironmentLauncher/README.md

 * This app will only work if your 3 environments are already set up, prior to use (NextGen, Smartchoice, Schoolmint Legacy).

+### Known Bugs
+* Sometimes (even after supposedly fixing it) the CPU utlization will be high, but I'm looking into this.
+After starting OR stopping an environment, it will spike for a minute or so as it's doing tasks in the background, but SHOULD settle back to around 0% once it's done.
+Sometimes it doesn't settle, for a currently unknown reason.

 ### Setup / Installation